LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/LivePerson-Cookies.md

 #### LivePersonID

+{: .notice}
-{: .notice}* LivePersonID cookie is set twice with different content.
+LivePersonID cookie is set twice with different content.
 The cookie name is not the sole unique identifier.

-**Structure:**The browser creates the cookie name, path and domain:
+**Structure**: The browser creates the cookie name, path and domain:

 "/hc/{SITEID}" for example: sales.liveperson.net